I Speak these words softly for those who hear hard.

 We live with masked bandits, and burrowing hogs.

-to show how we know to dispose them as such.
+to show I know how to dispose them as such.

 We might not mind them, except for how much

-they can damage good stuff, like our veggies and fruit.
+they can damage our stuff, like veggies and fruit.

 If they only ate some, we might not give a hoot,